 Carol’s idea for this programme came about during the Covid years, when live concerts, involving many musicians on the stage became a rarity.

-A fundraiser in support of Isbourne Arts Donations on the door, suggested donation £10 per person.
+A fundraiser in support of Isbourne Arts Collection on the door, suggested contribution £10 per person.

 Seating will be cabaret style; doors and bar will open 45 minutes before the performance begins.